 On December 1, 2002, CASA became the guardian ad litem (GAL) for Champaign County—which means we’re the legal entity that represents the legal interests and rights of children who have been abused and/or neglected.
 CASA now serves as the GAL for virtually all children involved in a juvenile abuse and neglect case.
 This affords the children we serve a more powerful voice—a voice that’s focused on their best interests.

-Champaign County CASA currently serves approximately 350 children, thanks to our 100 volunteer advocates.
-The children we serve range in age from newborn to 18 years of age.
-Last year over 35% were under age 6.
+Champaign County CASA currently serves approximately 375 children, thanks to our 115 volunteer advocates.
+The children we serve range in age from newborn to 21 years.
+Last year approximately 40% were under age 6.